orionfuzion/newcracks/SonShuSi/IPL.md

 *Son Shu Shi*).
 These routines are executed during the game and check the magic values written in low memory by the IPL.
-If magic values are missing or incorrect, the game code or its data are corrupted to malfunction or even crash.
+If magic values are missing or incorrect, the game code or data is corrupted to cause a malfunction or even a crash.
 This ensures that the IPL has not been removed by a hacker.

 The trick is that the magic values are not just constant values, they are